fasttrack42/FastTrack48/README.md

 The calculations are based on a "rule-of-thumb" quality model for determining what fasting stage you are currently in.
 It has been to some degree validated through real world testing using a ketone breath meter, as well as reading medical studies on the matter, but even still, it is just a rule-of-thumb.
 There are many things that would affect what stage you are in on a particular fast.

-## Privacy

-We don't collect any data whatsoever.
-The app doesn't have the INTERNET permission, and operates fully offline.

 ## Development